 Unlike this Court's charitable-solicitation cases, which demand strict scrutiny, the Ninth Circuit applied a much lower standard of review.
-Rather than requiring that California demonstrate that its policy was narrowly tailored to serve a compelling government interest, the Ninth Circuit instead held that California could satisfy its constitutional burden merely by showing "a substantial relation between the disclosure requirement and a sufficiently important governmental interest," Pet'r's App.
-15a (internal quotation marks omitted), a test that this Court has elsewhere described as intermediate scrutiny, see, e.g., Clark v.
+Rather than requiring that California demonstrate that its policy was narrowly tailored to serve a compelling government interest, the Ninth Circuit instead held that California could satisfy its constitutional burden merely by showing "a substantial relation between the disclosure requirement and a sufficiently important governmental interest," AFP's Pet.
+Writ Cert.
+App. at 15a (internal quotation marks omitted), a test that this Court has elsewhere described as intermediate scrutiny, see, e.g., Clark v.
 Jeter, 486 U.S. 456, 461 (1988) ("To withstand intermediate scrutiny, a statutory classification must be substantially related to an important governmental objective.").

 The Ninth Circuit's error stems in part from the fact that this Court has, in different contexts, described both tests-strict and intermediate scrutiny-using the phrase "exacting scrutiny."
 In charitable-solicitation cases, this Court has used "exacting scrutiny" synonymously with strict scrutiny.
-Compare Williams-Yulee, 135 S. Ct. at 1664 ("We have applied exacting" scrutiny to laws restricting the solicitation of contributions to charity, upholding the speech limitations only if they are narrowly tailored to serve a compelling interest."), with id. at 1666 ("This is therefore one of the rare cases in which a speech restriction withstands strict scrutiny.").
+Compare Williams-Yulee, 575 U.S. at 442 ("We have applied exacting scrutiny to laws restricting the solicitation of contributions to charity, upholding the speech limitations only if they are narrowly tailored to serve a compelling interest."), with id. at 444 ("This is therefore one of the rare cases in which a speech restriction withstands strict scrutiny.").
 By contrast, in the realm of campaign-finance disclosure, this Court has used "exacting scrutiny" synonymously with "intermediate scrutiny."
 See Citizens United v.
-FEC, 558 U.S. 310, 366-67 (2010) ("The Court has subjected [disclaimer and disclosure] requirements to 'exacting scrutiny,' which requires a 'substantial relation' between the disclosure requirement and a 'sufficiently important' governmental interest.").15 the scrambling of sexually explicit material under the narrow-tailoring and compelling-government-interest standard because the government failed to present more than "anecdote and supposition"), with, e.g., Citizens United, 558 U.S. at 366-70 (concluding, with no particular evidentiary showing, that a campaignfinance-disclosure scheme was substantially related to a sufficiently important government interest).
-The tailoring analysis also differs between strict and intermediate scrutiny.
-Compare, e.g., Playboy Entm't, 529 U.S. at 813 (holding under strict scrutiny, "[i]f a less restrictive alternative would serve the Government's purpose, the legislature must use that alternative"), with, e.g., FEC v.
-Beaumont, 539 U.S. 146, 162 (2003) (noting that, in reviewing contribution limits under intermediate scrutiny, "instead of requiring contribution regulations to be narrowly tailored to serve a compelling governmental interest, a contribution limit involving significant interference with associational rights passes muster if it satisfies the lesser demand of being closely drawn to match a sufficiently important interest" (emphasis added, internal quotation marks omitted)).
+FEC, 558 U.S. 310, 366-67 (2010) ("The Court has subjected [disclaimer and disclosure] requirements to 'exacting scrutiny,' which requires a 'substantial relation' between the disclosure requirement and a 'sufficiently important' governmental interest.").14